Trump may have trouble collecting on $5 million orangutan bet

 NEW YORK A comedian, a millionaire and an orangutan.
 It may sound like the beginning of a screwball joke, but Donald Trump isn't laughing.

-The famously outspoken real estate magnate has sued famously outspoken television host Bill Maher, demanding the $5 million Maher offered to give to charity if Trump could prove his father is not an orangutan.
+The famously outspoken real estate magnate has sued famously outspoken television host Bill Maher, demanding the $5 million (3.1 million pounds) Maher offered to give to charity if Trump could prove his father is not an orangutan.

 But legal experts say Trump is unlikely to get a dime from Maher, the host of the HBO series Real Time With Bill Maher, because his offer was clearly made in jest.